IST-LMC/lmc-packages/README.md

     cd <submodule>
     git pull origin <branch>

-You'll likely also want to bump the version for that package at the top of the `Makefile` and then commit the changes.
+You'll likely also want to bump the version for that package at the top of the `Makefile`.
+Commit the changes and you're done.